nocab-transfer/nocab-core/README.md

 import 'dart:io';

 Future<void> main() async {
-  // If you are non-Flutter project, you should initialize the isar libraries manually
-  // Don't need to do this if you are using Flutter.
-(Instead, you should add isar_flutter_libs to your pubspec.yaml) await NoCabCore.downloadIsarCore();

-  // Device manager should be initialized with the device name and the device IP address and request port
+  // NoCabCore should be initialized with the device name and the device IP address and request port NoCabCore.init(deviceName: "Cli", requestPort: 5001, deviceIp: "127.0.0.1", logFolderPath: "path/to/log/folder");
-  // The request port is the port that the device will listen to for incoming requests
-  // Manager should be initialized before transfer or request DeviceManager().initialize("Device Name", "192.168.1.100", 5001);

   // List of files to be sent
   var files = [